Solid-state battery: Portable solar generators

 In 2023, Yoshino become the first producer of solid-state portable solar generators, 2.5 times higher energy density, double rated and surge AC output wattage of non-solid state lithium (NMC, LFP) generators.

 Challenges

-Cost
+Cost of thin-film

 Thin-film solid-state batteries are expensive to make and employ manufacturing processes thought to be difficult to scale, requiring expensive vacuum deposition equipment.
 As a result, costs for thin-film solid-state batteries become prohibitive in consumer-based applications.
 It was estimated in 2012 that, based on then-current technology, a 20 Ah solid-state battery cell would cost US$100,000, and a high-range electric car would require between 800 and 1,000 of such cells.
 Likewise, cost has impeded the adoption of thin-film solid-state batteries in other areas, such as smartphones.

 Temperature and pressure sensitivity

 Low temperature operations may be challenging.
 Solid-state batteries historically have had poor performance.

 Solid-state batteries with ceramic electrolytes require high pressure to maintain contact with the electrodes.
 Solid-state batteries with ceramic separators may break from mechanical stress.

 In November 2022, Japanese research group, consisting of Kyoto University, Tottori University and Sumitomo Chemical, announced that they have managed to operate solid-state batteries stably without applying pressure with 230 Wh/kg capacity by using copolymerized new materials for electrolyte.

 In June 2023, Japanese research group of the Graduate School of Engineering at Osaka Metropolitan University announced that they have succeeded in stabilizing the high-temperature phase of Li_{3}PS_{4} (α-Li_{3}PS_{4}) at room temperature.
 This was accomplished via rapid heating to crystallize the Li_{3}PS_{4} glass.